w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about the different types of information that alternatives to multimedia content should contain.
-Assess how students understand the different types of information for alternatives to multimedia content.
+* Short Answer Questions &mdash; Ask students about the different  information that alternatives to multimedia content should contain, and what user needs they meet.
+Assess how students understand the different  information for alternatives to multimedia content and what user needs they met.
-* Portfolio &mdash; Students supervise the inclusion of audio and video content in the website they are building.
+* Portfolio &mdash; Students supervise the inclusion of audio and video content in the website they are creating.
 Assess how students include the necessary alternatives to multimedia content for audio and video content.

-[TBD]

 ## Teaching Resources